—Nathan Rabin explains the moral of North and the entire subgenre of what he calls "parenthood redemption comedies," The A.V. Club

 In Bokurano, Waku tells Moji that he used to play soccer, but his father never showed up for the tournament he was in, so he began to question why he was doing it, and decided to take a break from it.
 At his funeral, his father admits to having been burdened with work.
 In the manga, Aiko "Anko" Tokiosumi's father Akira is one as a news reporter, and it's revealed that she had once hoped to be an Idol Singer to see him on TV.

 Beyond that, the separations often occurs due to Goku being dead or the earth being in great peril.
-In fact, his longest seperated time (7 years) was due to him believing that if he stayed dead, there would be no more foes (like Frieza or Cell).
+In fact, his longest separated time (seven years) was due to him believing that if he stayed dead, there would be no more foes (like Frieza or Cell).
 Despite this, he ended up returning and staying until he lad to leave to teach his successor in GT.
-Least to say, neither of Goku's sons are in any way resentful for this and Chichi ends up understanding (but still doesn't cease to worry)
+Least to say, neither of Goku's sons are in any way resentful for this and Chichi ends up understanding (but still doesn't cease to worry).

 In the Spider-Man comic that first revealed that Norman Osborn was the Green Goblin, we see Norman being this to his son Harry in a flashback.
 We even see him bringing Harry an expensive present and trying to tell himself that this surely makes up for never having time for him.
 No Norman, it doesn't.